 KGK – Inventory management (Zoho Inventory-like)

 When you hear letters K, G, K in one word, they might elicit associations with gemstones, diamonds, and jewelry.
-The company is a jewelry retailer with one of the leading positions on the global market.
+The company is a jewelry retailer with one of the leading positions in the global market.
 AngularJS, MongoDB, and Node.js were leveraged in the building of the KGK Group web application.
 It allows for processing orders, managing stock and inventory in the real-time on numerous devices and across different platforms.
 The multi-platform mobile app (built with Ionic) enables bidding and purchase transactions online.

 JusPay – Digital payment (Google Pay-like)

 Meet another fintech startup in our examples of Node.js apps.
 JusPay is a team of engineers working in the field of digital payments.
-One of their products, Express Checkout, is an SaaS unified layer on top of Payment Gateways, which provides a secure payment experience.
+One of their products, Express Checkout, is a SaaS unified layer on top of Payment Gateways, which provides a secure payment experience.
 The dashboard of the web app uses Node.js for implementing an analytics engine to show usage metrics.
 An old friend of ours, ReactJS, is a frontend technology leveraged on the project.

 Why startups choose Node.js

-Node.js possesses all typical benefits of a popular tech stack for web development, like open source or expansive ecosystem.
+Node.js possesses all the typical benefits of a popular tech stack for web development, like open source or expansive ecosystem.
 Nevertheless, it does draw the attention of startupers searching for a reliable and usable tool to digitize their ideas.
 It’s not magic – the technology simply has several key strengths, which allow it to outcompete other market players.

-One of the runtime’s killer features is the shareability of JS on both sides of the fence.
+One of the runtime’s killer-features is the shareability of JS on both sides of the fence.
 It means that you can use Node.js for backend and frontend as well.
 In practice, this means an acceleration in development speed and a reduction of server-side maintainers.
 And don’t forget about the code – it will be significantly smaller in scope.
-A bunch of tools available within the node package manager (NPM) also contribute to development cycle optimization.
+A bunch of tools available within the node package manager (NPM) also contribute to the development cycle optimization.

 Despite the settled trend of using monolithic architecture in app development, microservices architecture is planning to get back on the throne.
 The idea of splitting an app into small services is highly appealing to startups, not to mention industry giants like PayPal or Netflix.
 In that context, Node.js is a perfect solution to support the best of microservices due to event-driven I/O model and a plethora of ready-to-use modules available through NPM.